iBootcamp/batch-2080-jestha/batch_2021.md

 #### Git check-out

->The git checkout command works together with the git branch command.
+>The `git checkou`t command works together with the git branch command.
 The command enables the navigation between the branches.

 ### other git command

 #### Git config

-> The git config command is used to set cofigurations like the name, email id etc. This information should be provided as soon as Git is installed. since it is used by git at every commit.
+> The `git config` command is used to set cofigurations like the name, email id etc. This information should be provided as soon as Git is installed. since it is used by git at every commit.

 **syntax:** `git config`

 #### Git diff

->The git diff command is referred to as multi use command that runs the different git data sources. the command shows the difference between the changes made on a file.
+>The `git diff` command is referred to as multi use command that runs the different git data sources. the command shows the difference between the changes made on a file.

 #### Git log

->The git log command is used to view the previous commits that have taken places in the git project. when the list appears on the srceen, it shows the reverse chronological order.
+>The `git log` command is used to view the previous commits that have taken places in the git project. when the list appears on the srceen, it shows the reverse chronological order.

 ```use of bracket code```